Online Social Networks: Threats and Solutions: Solutions

 \paragraph{ZoneAlarm Privacy Scan.} Check Point's ZoneAlarm Privacy Scan~\cite{zonealarm_privacy} is a Facebook application which scans recent activity in the user's Facebook account to identify privacy concerns and to control what others can see.
 For instance, ZoneAlarm Privacy Scan can identify posts that expose the user's private information.

-\paragraph{ContentWatch Net Nanny.} ContentWatch's Net Nanny~\cite{netnanny} is software which assists parents in protecting their children from harmful content.
-Net Nanny lets parents monitor their children's social media activity on different online social network websites, such as Facebook, Twitter, and Flickr~\cite{flickr}.
+\paragraph{Net Nanny.} ContentWatch's Net Nanny~\cite{netnanny} is software which assists parents in protecting their children from harmful content.
+Net Nanny lets parents monitor their children's social media activity on different \s{OSN} websites, such as Facebook, Twitter, and Flickr~\cite{flickr}.

-\paragraph{Infoglide MinorMonitor.} Infoglide's MinorMonitor~\cite{minormonitor} is a parental control web service which gives parents a quick, dashboard view of their child's Facebook activities and online friends.
-By using MinorMonitor, parents can be alerted about questionable content that may have been revealed to their child, or they can identify over-age friends in their child's Facebook friends list.
+\paragraph{MinorMonitor.} Infoglide's MinorMonitor~\cite{minormonitor} is a parental control web service which gives parents a quick dashboard view of their child's Facebook activities and online friends.
+By using MinorMonitor, parents can be \s{informed} about questionable content that may have been revealed to their child, \s{and} they can identify over-age friends in their child's Facebook friends list.

-\paragraph{United Parents Child Protection Service.} The United Parents Child Protection Service~\cite{upchild} assists parents in protecting their children by monitoring and tracking a child's activity in online social networks and identifying suspicious patterns in their child's online profile.
-The child’s privacy is maintained, but this service can help identify and report to the child's parents, via email or text message, when the child is approached by online strangers or cyberbullied.